-B3 Number of degrees awarded by your institution from July 1, 2021, to June 30, 2022.
+Number of degrees awarded by your institution from July 1, 2022, to June 30, 2023.

-Certificate/diploma 5

-Associate degrees 10

-Bachelor's degrees 455

-Postbachelor's certificates

-Master's degrees

-Post-Master's certificates

-Doctoral degrees -

-Doctoral degrees - professional

-practice

-Doctoral degrees - other
+Certificate/Diploma 1,148 Associate's Degrees 25 Bachelor's Degrees 4,624 Post-Bachelor's Degrees 424 l Master's Degrees 2,015 Post-Master's Degrees 12 Doctoral degree - research/scholarship 430 Doctoral degree - professional practice 737 Doctoral degree - other

-B4-B21: Graduation Rates
+B4 - B21.
+Graduation Rates

-The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (GRS).
+The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation

-• For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the 2022-2023 Survey. https://nces.ed.gov/ipeds/use-the-data/survey-components/9/graduation-rates
+For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the 2023-2024 Survey. https://nces.ed.gov/ipeds/use-the-data/survey-components/9/graduation-rates

-In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2014 and Fall 2015 cohorts (formerly CDS B4-B11) into four groups:
+In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2016 and Fall 2017 cohorts (formerly CDS B4-B11) into four groups:

-- Students who received a Federal Pell Grant - Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - Students who did not receive either a Pell Grant or a subsidized Stafford Loan - Total (all students, regardless of Pell Grant or subsidized loan status)
+- Students who received a Federal Pell Grant - · Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - · Students who did not receive either a Pell Grant or a subsidized Stafford Loan - · Total (all students, regardless of Pell Grant or subsized loan status) - Students who received both a Federal Pell Grant and a subsidized Stafford Loan should be reported in the "Recipients of a Federal Pell Grant" column.